TrevorM1738/CycleGAN-style-stransfer/README.md

 - Do more models to try and optimize results testing more epochs.

-- Try and find different more urban and people focused monets to improve results in those situations.
+- Try and find diferent more urban and people focused monets to improve results in those situations.

 ### Link To Data Set